Cognitive Benefits From Playing With Building Blocks

-As we mentioned in the previous blog post about how building block can help boost creativity, block play encourages children to match, count and sort.
+As we mentioned in the previous blog post about how building blocks can help boost creativity, block play encourages children to match, count and sort.
 Also, blocks usually come in various sizes that can be stacked in many different arrangements.
 When a child puts two smaller blocks together he gets one bigger block to use – it is a fantastic way how to introduce the meaning of big and small, as well as half and whole.
 Matching, counting, sorting – these are just a few concepts taught in preschool and kindergarten, which you can continue teaching your child while playing!

 All this supports the statement, that block play is very beneficial not only for physical, emotional and social development, but also for cognitive, as it includes symbolization and representation, directionality, the process of making comparisons, classification, following sequence and supports divergent thinking and logical reasoning.